Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

-In the Literature there are various performance tests for cloud system \cite{de2017}: \begin{itemize} \item Baseline test: examines how a system performs under expected or normal load and creates a baseline with which other types of tests can be compared.
-It aims to find metrics for system performance under normal load; \item Scalability Test: checks whether the system scales appropriately to the changing load; \item Load test: finds metrics for system performance under high load; \item Stress test: finds the load volume where the system breaks or is close to breaking; \item Soak test: finds system instabilities that occur over time and makes sure no unwanted behaviour emerges over a long period. \end{itemize}
+In the Literature, there are various performance tests for cloud systems \cite{de2017}: \begin{itemize} \item Baseline test: examines how a system performs under expected or normal load and creates a baseline with which other tests can be compared.
+It aims to find metrics for system performance under normal load; \item Scalability test: checks whether the system scales appropriately to the changing load; \item Load test: finds metrics for system performance under high load; \item Stress test: finds the load volume where the system breaks or is close to breaking; \item Soak test: finds system instabilities that occur over time and ensures no unwanted behavior emerges over a long period. \end{itemize}

 Typically, the main factors that can affect the performance of a web service are the payloads (request and response bodies) and the number of requests within a certain amount of time.
-Therefore, we first focused on executing the Baseline test to evaluate the performance of our system in terms of average response time (i.e., the difference between the time when the request was sent by the client and the time when the response was fully received).
-We performed this test considering four different payloads (each containing the client sentence and a client state of different size) to understand the impact of the request data size on the response time.
-Then, we executed the Scalability Test to assess how the average response time increases with a growing number of requests.
-This aspect is fundamental because it ensures that the system is sustainable (in terms of the response speed), even when many devices are using the system.
-The other performance tests were not performed as our system is still in its development stage, and our current aim is not to assess how the system behaves under high loads or find instabilities over a long activity period.
+Therefore, we first focused on executing the Baseline test to evaluate the performance of our system in terms of average response time (i.e., the difference between the time when the request was sent by the client and the time when the response was fully received by the client).
+We performed this test considering four different payloads (each containing the \textit{client sentence} and a \textit{dialogue state} of a different size) to understand the impact of the request data size on the response time.

+Then, we executed the Scalability test to assess how the average response time increases with a growing number of requests.
+This aspect is fundamental because it ensures the system is sustainable (regarding response speed), even when many devices use it.
+The other performance tests were not performed as our current aim is not to assess how the system behaves under high loads or find instabilities over a long activity period, as already clarified in Remark \ref{remarktests}.